Leyths/LAMBDA-stalker-anomaly-level-tools/docs/UPDATING_LEVELS.md

 ## Troubleshooting

-**NPCs can't pathfind to/from my level**
+**NPCs can't pathfind to/from my level - or I see errors about not being able to find a path to a position in the logs**
 - Check that graph edges exist connecting your map to adjacent maps
 - Verify edge coordinates match actual graph node positions

-**Level changer doesn't work**
+**Level changer doesn't work - I'm being teleported to the wrong location on a map**
-- Ensure the entity name in level_changers.ini matches exactly
+- Ensure the entity name in `level_changers.ini` matches exactly
 - Verify destination coordinates are valid (not inside geometry)

+**Level changer doesn't work - I'm being teleported to the wrong map entirely (often under the map**
+- Check the `level_changers.ini` is set up correctly.
+- Inspect the level changer in the visualiser and note down the target GVID - is it on the map you're trying to move to?
+- If it isn't, please raise a bug - this shouldn't be happening.

+**When I start a new game I'm being spawned on the wrong level / under the map**
+- Please follow the steps in [Adjust spawn location](UPDATING_LEVELS.md##adjust-spawn-locations)

 **Spawns from vanilla conflict with my changes**
-- Disable original_spawn in levels.ini
+- Disable original_spawn in `levels.ini` for your level
-- Add conflicting entities to spawn_blacklist.ini
+- Add conflicting entities to `spawn_blacklist.ini`

+**There are items on the level that I didn't add in the SDK**
+- Disable original_spawn in `levels.ini` for your level

 **Spawning at fake_start (a room with four pillars) instead of on a level**
 - A mod is trying to spawn the player at a GVID that no longer exists due to your level changes
 - Find the mod responsible and update its GVID/LVID values to match your new game graph
-- See [Tag-Based File Rewriting](mods-system.md#tag-based-file-rewriting) for how to add tags that automatically recompute these values during build
+- See [Tag-Based File Rewriting](mods-system.md##tag-based-file-rewriting) for how to add tags that automatically recompute these values during build

 **Game crashes when saving or transitioning between levels**
 - A mod is spawning an item or NPC at a GVID/LVID that no longer exists in your modified game graph
 - Check your mod load order for mods that dynamically spawn entities (items, NPCs, anomalies)
 - Find the offending mod and update its hardcoded GVID/LVID values
-- See [Tag-Based File Rewriting](mods-system.md#tag-based-file-rewriting) for how to convert hardcoded values to automatically-computed tags
+- See [Tag-Based File Rewriting](mods-system.md#t#ag-based-file-rewriting) for how to convert hardcoded values to automatically-computed tags